Get Tech Tips

 Back to me being a snob.

-I don’t know what Mr. Pendergast did for a living, maybe he was a scientist working on a cure for cancer or an astronaut or a recently deposed dictator (which I imagine to be most likely).
-I can tell you that I’m glad that I work in a job where what I do makes a difference in peoples lives.
-I’m glad for an honest days work, doing pretty awesome stuff with some pretty neat tools, working alongside some really smart people.
-I’m glad I don’t devalue the hard work of others and their sacrifice like Mr. Pendergast did with me.
+I don't know what Mr. Pendergast did for a living; maybe he was a scientist working on a cure for cancer or an astronaut or a recently deposed dictator (which I imagine to be the most likely).
+I can tell you that I'm glad that I work in a job where what I do makes a difference in people's lives.
+I'm glad for an honest day's work, doing pretty awesome stuff with some pretty neat tools, working alongside some really great people.
+I'm glad I don't devalue the hard work of others and their sacrifice, like Mr. Pendergast did with me.

-I spoke on a panel the other day where the question came up about recruiting the next generation and why young people don’t flock to the trades.
+I spoke on a panel the other day where the question came up about recruiting the next generation and why young people don't flock to the trades.
 I asked for a show of hands from the audience of how many of them encourage their kids to enter the trades.
-Only a few hands went up out of hundreds of people.
+Only a few hands went up out of hundreds of people in the room.

-Maybe the reason we have a problem getting young people into the trades is because parents encourage kids to go into a career where they don’t need to put in a hard physical days work.
+Maybe the reason we have a problem getting young people into the trades is that parents encourage kids to go into a career where they don't need to put in a hard physical day's work.

 Why is that?